Mandates that create impact — deliberately anonymised.

 Commercial Due Diligence & Failed Investment Prevention Preventing a high-risk acquisition in the energy supply market Review of a potential acquisition target for a market leader in electricity and gas and identification of a commercially unsustainable business model.

-Another reference case concerned the review of a competitor in the energy supply market.
+The mandate concerned the review of a competitor in the energy supply market.
 The analysis was commissioned by a market leader in electricity and gas that was evaluating the acquisition of the company in question.

 As part of the review, the business model, revenue logic, cost structure, economic viability and underlying assumptions of the planned transaction were analysed.
 The review showed that the target company’s business model had no robust numerical foundation.